cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

 ## Write a single and multiple Documents in Azure Cosmos DB Using Quries

 1. Add the following lines of code to use the write a single and multiple items from your Cosmos DB by its `id` and `foodGroup` and write its description,manufactureName to the console.

+1. Find the last line of code you wrote:

+    ```csharp
+    await Console.Out.WriteLineAsync($"Read {item.description} by {item.manufacturerName}");
+    ```

+1. Within the foreach block, add the following line of code to asynchronously write a item and save the result:

     ```csharp
      item.description = "Cereals, MALT-O-MEAL, original, plain, dry";